GarettGazay/ALTR_PROJECT/README.md

 ## About Me

+Here’s the revised version using "my background is in":

-- Garett Gazay: AI Systems Engineer and EDI billing specialist.
+- My background is in AI systems engineering and EDI billing solutions.
-- Over 17 years of experience in the NEMT industry.
+- I have over 17 years of expertise in the NEMT industry.
-- Developed a critical automated billing and accounting solution.
+- I design and implement automated billing and accounting systems tailored for NEMT operations.
-- Created an AI-driven system for optimizing ride scheduling.
-- Passionate about automation and AI research.
-- Focused on advancements that enhance efficiency and scalability.
+- I develop AI-driven systems to optimize ride scheduling and resource management.

 ## Overview